-Good Faith Estimate
+What's a Good Faith Estimate?

 Beginning on January 1, 2022, the No Surprises Act (H.R.
 133) went into effect.
 This requires health care providers (therapists) to provide clients a Good Faith Estimate (GFE) based on information known at that time, detailing expected costs for services.

-The GFE does not include unforeseen costs that might arise, such as more sessions due to a crisis or less sessions following sickness.
-There are factors that make it difficult to determine the exact length of treatment - for instance: therapy goals, complexities of symptoms, progress etc. Some clients are happy to end treatment when they feel better, whereas others feel more comfortable titrating down from weekly to bi-monthly sessions.
+Some clients are happy to end treatment when they feel better, whereas others feel more comfortable titrating down from weekly to bi-monthly sessions.
 Despite a GFE and timelines being discussed, the client can end therapy at any time.

-Good Faith Estimate Example for Individual Clients
+Good Faith Estimate Notice